chemprop/chemprop/docs/source/tutorial/cli/mol_atom_bond.rst

 In addition to fitting MPNN models to predict molecule-level properties, Chemprop can also fit to atom and bond properties by passing the learned node and edge embeddings from message passing through separate FFNs.

-To train a model on atom and bond properties, use the flags :code:`--mol-target-columns`, :code:`--atom-target-columns`, and :code:`--bond-target-columns` instead of :code:`--target-columns.
+To train a model on atom and bond properties, use the flags :code:`--mol-target-columns`, :code:`--atom-target-columns`, and :code:`--bond-target-columns` instead of :code:`--target-columns`.

 Input Data